-The Rumanians continued to show interest in participating in GATT.
-They endeavoured to take advantage of the results of the recent UNCTAD meeting in New Delhi to expand their trade with developing countries.
-They hoped to enter into joint ventures in these countries with Western In this they might have an advantage over the other East European countries since the political argument in the West tends to favour Rumanians as partners. the Rumanians are in principle against supra-national organizations they do not follow the Soviet lead in attacking the Common Market.
+In their relation with international economic bodies the Rumanians seem to have somewhat shifted their position.
+Whereas, several years ago, they showed some interest in associating Rumania with GATT, this does not seem to be the The Rumanian leaders are counting more on the case any more. market offered by developing countries as manifested by their interest in the recent UNCTAD meeting in New Delhi. countries the Rumanians hope to enter into joint ventures with Western partners.
+In this they might have an advantage over the other East European countries since the political argument in the West tends to favour Rumanians as partners.
+Although the Rumanians are on principal against supra national organizations they do not follow the Soviet lead in attacking the Common Market.
 The change in position has also become evident in Rumania's relation with COMECON.
 The Rumanians have somewhat relaxed their position by opting out of agreements rather than vetoing them.
 Although they participate in different COMECON committees, they co-operate only on the basis of the "interested party" principle.